WeiquanLuo/LCA-PetFoodSupplyChain/README.md

 # Clustering for CO2 Equvivalent

-For instance, we are interested in what is the outlier of the industries to produce CO2 Equvivalent.
-A DBSCANS algorithm is to cluster the industries.
-The clearn data for CO2 Equvivalent is obtained from the `bestglm_list` object above.
+For instance, we are interested in what the outlier industries in producing CO2 Equvivalent.
+In general, we need to be extremely careful to rescaling data for distance based modeling that is sensitive to the distance between datapoints.
+From the above analysis, we understand this data is suitable in log scale.
+With considerations, we maintain the log transformation in the following distance based modeling, for reason of consistency and explanatory power.
+At this section, we are going to cluster the the relative size (or magnitude) of Greenhouse gases CO2 Equvivalent among all industries, instead of the scalar quantity.
+We used a DBSCANS algorithm to cluster the industries with magnitude of green house gases CO2 equivalence and the magnitude of the six input sources variable.
+The clearn log-transformed data of fitting CO2 Equvivalent linear regression is obtained from the `bestglm_list` object above.
+Then, we feed this log-transformed data to the cluster algorithm in python.

 ``` r
 # input data to clustering using python